Datadog vs. InfluxDB

-Among customers that use both, we heard that they prefer InfluxDB for infrastructure monitoring and storing performance metrics for things like servers, containers, virtual machines and databases, and that they prefer Datadog for application performance management (APM) metrics.
+With regards to those customers that use both, many prefer InfluxDB for infrastructure monitoring and for storing performance metrics for assets like servers, containers, virtual machines and databases, and for similar tasks of that nature.
+They tend to use Datadog for application performance management metrics, otherwise known as APMs.

 How much does DataDog cost?